upday/upday.github.io/_posts/blog/2016-08-23-model-view-controller.md

 ---
 layout: post
-title: "Model-View-Controller in Android"
+title: "Model-View-Controller Pattern in Android"
 description: Discover what Model-View-Controller is, how it should be implemented and some of its ups and downs.
 modified:
 categories: blog
 author: florina_muntenescu
 excerpt: The Model-View-Controller pattern is one of the first ones to be applied in Android.
-Discover what it is, how it should be implemented and some of its ups and downs.
+Discover what it is, how it should be implemented and some of its advantages and disadvantages.
 tags: [Android, Architecture, MVC]
 date: 2016-07-23T15:39:55-04:00
 ---